Fractional topology and multi-period re-quantization in open quantum systems: Inversion symmetry during time evolution

 In this section, we show that inversion symmetry protect the quantized value $\pi$ of Berry phase in Lindblad open systems, generalizing the result in quench dynamics in \cite{PhysRevB.108.085126}.
 Inversion symmetry can be expressed for operators as:

 where $\Delta(0,k)$ is the single-particle correlation in the initial state.

-The proof can be done in three steps: first, we show the equivalence of inversion symmetry in the correlation matrix and that in the modular Hamiltonian; second, we prove that the inversion symmetry is preserved in the correlation function during the time evolution and in the steady states; third, we show that based on the inversion symmetry, the Berry phase is quantized.
+The proof can be done in two steps: first, we prove that the inversion symmetry is preserved in the correlation function during the time evolution and in the steady states; second, we show that based on the inversion symmetry, the Berry phase is quantized. \if0 The relation between the correlation function $\Delta$ and the modular Hamiltonian $K$ is